irischin/Simpsons-Flanderization/Flanderization_of_the_Simpsons.md

 Mean Length of Utterance
 ========================

 One particular analysis that I'm interested in is examining Homer's mean length of utterance (MLU).
 MLU is a common measure used in language acquisition research that is thought to reflect children's linguistic complexity and productivity.
-It is computed by first calculating the number of morphemes (DEFINE MORPHEME) produced by a child in a speech sample and then dividing that by the total number of utterances produced.
+It is computed by first calculating the number of morphemes (i.e., the smallest meaningful unit) produced by a child in a speech sample and then dividing that by the total number of utterances produced.
 This may not be completely appropriate to use for *adult* speech, but just as a first pass analysis, may nonetheless provide some insight.
 To calculate a character's MLU, I used the **Computerized Language ANanlysis (CLAN)** program. **CLAN** is a tool commonly used by language acquisitionist to analyze children's speech.
 To learn more about CLAN (and CHILDES), visit this website: <http://childes.psy.cmu.edu/>.

 To use CLAN, the speech samples needed to be in organized into individual text files and in a format required by CLAN (i.e., CHAT).
 Thus, the following steps describe the method through which I generated individual transcript files that were later passed through CLAN.